hampel/systemtest/README.md

     :::bash
     $ composer update

-The package is built to work with the Laravel Framework v5.5 and above and has been tested with Laravel 6.x.
+The package is built to work with the Laravel Framework v5.5 and above and has been tested with Laravel 6.x and Laravel 7.x

 Usage
 -----